 Who’s there: Young people (ages 19-30) from all over

 How people are vetted: Potential residents are pre-screened to determine if they're a good fit for the community, and standard credit and background checks are also run.
 Individuals are paired with a community associate to match them with an apartment and roommates.
-These associates are a resident’s point of contact throughout their stay at Roomors, and are also in charge of organizing social events.
+These associates are a resident’s point of contact throughout their stay at Roomrs, and are also in charge of organizing social events.

-Roomors was founded last year by CEO Or Goldschmidt after he spent several years of working in New York real estate.
+Roomrs was founded last year by CEO Or Goldschmidt after he spent several years of working in New York real estate.
 Believing millennials aren't suited to the renting process, Goldschmidt set out to create an alternative that's less confusing and offers an easy way for newcomers to meet people.
-Roomors apartments can be found on the Upper East Side and in Morningside Heights, Harlem, Williamsburg, and Bushwick.
+Roomrs apartments can be found on the Upper East Side and in Morningside Heights, Harlem, Williamsburg, and Bushwick.
 Soho and Midtown apartments are coming soon.

 Tagline: "We are Easy Living"